-The Health Profession Division's College of Allied Health and Nursing offers a bachelor of science degree through the Department of Nursing and a bachelor of health science degree through the Department of Health Science.
-For more information about undergraduate health science and nursing programs, see the Correspondence Directory for appropriate contact information.
+The Health Profession Division offers four bachelor's degrees.
+For more information about undergraduate health science, nursing, and vision science programs, see the Correspondence Directory for appropriate contact information.

 All undergraduate students at NSU undertake comprehensive general education coursework through the Farquhar College of Arts and Sciences.
 General education coursework is spread across the areas of composition; mathematics; humanities; social and behavioral sciences; and natural and physical sciences.
 In addition to general education requirements, the Writing Across the Curriculum initiative requires that written assignments make up at least one third of the final grade for each course.